Skip to content

 The aim is to save the other ball, as the affected one is usually unsalvageable.

-We usually get referrals from the Nursery, but occasionally parents will bring in their neonate to Emergency with one large purple hemiscrotum.
+We usually get referrals from the Nursery, but parents occasionally bring their neonate to Emergency with one large purple hemiscrotum.

 Idiopathic scrotal oedema